alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 The problem itself isn't about fairness, but instead a state that rationalizes individuals in such a way to make them legible for surveillance, overpolicing, medical gatekeeping, and denial of housing and employment.
 James C. Scott discusses legibility, e.g. the way that states and governments make sense of the natural world and peoples within its borders[^scott1998].

 The state itself operates in such a way the collects data on individuals and uses automated tools which aren't structured for the benefit of the most marginalized.
 A set of automated and data systems which worked for people would look much different.
 It's not a coincidence that the character in this zine lives in Indiana, where Virginia Eubanks documents the failure of a welfare system aimed at providing medical and welfare benefits to its most destitute[^eubanks2018].
 The Indiana welfare system failed to address citizen concerns and offer reasonable recourse in the cases of dropped medical benefits.
-What would the fixing of data classification schemas look in such a state system which supported the most marginalized?
+What would the fixing of data classification schemas look like in such a state system which supported the most marginalized?
 Eubanks argues that

 > [i]n a system dedicated to supporting poor and working-class people's self-determination, such diligence would guarantee that they attain all the benefits they are entitled to by law.
 In that context, integrated data and modernized administration would not necessarily result in bad outcomes for poor communities.
 But automated decision-making in our current welfare system acts a lot like older, atavistic forms of punishment and containment.
 It filters and diverts.
 It is a gatekeeper, not a facilitator. [pp. 81-82]